sparkfabrik/nominatim-openapi/README.md

 In a javascript-ready environment (ie. with [node](https://nodejs.org/en) and [npm](https://www.npmjs.com/) installed), you can run `npx -y http-server ./docs` in a terminal from the project folder and point your browser to `http://localhost:8080`.

+In a Docker-ready environment, you can run `make ui` to have the playground exposed on `http://localhost:8091`.

 ## Roadmap

 A this early stage, we are discussing the roadmap in a [dedicated issue](https://github.com/sparkfabrik/nominatim-openapi/issues/1).